IDS6145-18Spring/assignment-1-practice-designing-models-KallDozer/code/README.md

 ## Smart City "Traffic Control Unit" exemplary Code
-This passage is containing an exempl Code Examplesary implementation from 4 out of 9 classes (unfortunately, with mainly empty functions)
+This passage is containing an examplary implementation from 4 out of 9 classes (unfortunately, with mainly empty functions)

 [request.py](../code/request.py) - this class is representing the request to the TCU of a user for a needed transportation.